PetrGlad/emmate/README.md

 - [ ] Copy/cut/paste notes and time ranges (should also be supported between tracks).
 - [ ] (refactoring) Reduce number of range types (preferring util::Range?)
 - [ ] Zoom to fit whole composition.
-- [ ] (refactoring) Organize commands (keep hotkeys/actions in a collection).
-This should make the handle_commands
-  easier to read and enable to have a generated cheatsheet/help UI.
+- [ ] (refactoring) Organize commands (keep hotkeys/actions in a collection or registry).
+This should make the handle_commands easier to read and enable to have a generated cheatsheet/help UI.
 - [ ] Flight recorder (always record what is coming from the MIDI controller into a separate file or track).
 - [ ] (improvement) Ensure changes are visible even when zoomed out (the events may be too small to be visible as is).
+- [x] (improvement) When start playing send current CC values (will help damper to take effect immediately, not on next change).
 - [x] Remove VST2 dependency.
 Using MIDI sequencer port instead.
 - [x] Highlight undo/redo changes (implemented for notes, need also to emphasise CC values).
 - [x] Visual hint for out-of-view selected notes.
 Scroll to the earliest of the selected notes on an action, if none of